 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the The Dresden Files #3 series and is a This urban fantasy is a hardcover edition that was published by ROC on September 1, 2001 and has 378 pages.
+It is part of the The Dresden Files #3 series and is a urban fantasy that was published by ROC on September 1, 2001 and has 378 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mean Streets, Changes, Side Jobs, Ghost Story, Dark and Stormy Knights, Aftertaste, Hex Appeal, Welcome to the Jungle, Dangerous Women, Storm Front, Summer Knight, Fool Moon, Cold Days, Skin Game, Blood Rites, Death Masks, Proven Guilty, White Night, Small Favor, Shadowed Souls

 Third in the Dresden Files urban fantasy/horror series revolving around Harry Dresden, the only self-advertised wizard in Chicago.
 It’s been a year since Fool Moon, 2.
 If you’re interested, there is a chronological listing of the The Dresden Files books on my website.